starkfell/starkfell.github.io/_posts/2018-02-19-getting-started-with-using-the-acs-engine-to-deploy-k8s-in-azure.md

 *Note: The full list of customizable options you can modify can be found in the **[Cluster Definition Documentation](https://github.com/Azure/acs-engine/blob/master/docs/clusterdefinition.md)**.*

-## Generate the deployment ARM Temaplates using the ACS Engine
+## Generate the deployment ARM Templates using the ACS Engine

 Run the following command to generate the deployment ARM Templates.